 What exercises are good for arthritis?

 It’s a myth that you have to stop any type of exercise if you have arthritis.
-While it is widely reported that high impact exercises like running lead to ‘bad knees’, there is no research to support this.
+While it's widely reported that high impact exercises like running lead to ‘bad knees’, there's no research to support this.
+Runners actually have been shown to have less arthritis in their knees when compared to non-runners.
 And the good news is that there are benefits for arthritis sufferers across all exercise types.

 Strength training using either bodyweight, fixed or free weights can help to strengthen the muscles around your joints, leaving them stronger.